COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques

 where the variables in (\ref{eq12}) are defined as follows:

-Note that Scheme~B has the same structure as Scheme~A (Fig.~\ref{fig2}), except that the LUT content and the number of clock cycles in the SA unit may differ ($B_1 \neq B_2$).
-These schemes differ only in choosing which component to represent in OBC form, exploiting the asymmetry between weight and input bit-widths to provide hardware implementation trade-offs.
+Note that Scheme~B shares the same structure as Scheme~A, except that the LUT content and SA clock cycles may differ ($B_1 \neq B_2$).
+The schemes differ only in which component is represented in OBC form, leveraging the weight–input bit-width asymmetry to offer hardware implementation trade-offs.